pw384/pw384.github.io/index.md

 ## About Me

-I am a PhD student (on thesis interruption) at the [School of Informatics, University of Edinburgh](https://www.ed.ac.uk/informatics/).
-It is an honour for me to be supervised by [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/).
-Prior to that, I obtained Bachelor of Science *(summa cum laude)* at [Peking University](http://english.pku.edu.cn/) and was a member of PKU's Turing Class.
+I am currently a Postdoctoral Research Associate (PDRA) at the [School of Informatics, University of Edinburgh](https://www.ed.ac.uk/informatics/).
+I obtained a PhD degree at the same university under the supervision of [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/).
+Prior to that, I got a Bachelor of Science *(summa cum laude)* at [Peking University](http://english.pku.edu.cn/) and was a member of PKU's Turing Class.
 Previous experience could be found in the CV provided above.

-I will start as a postdoctoral research associate (PDRA) at the University of Edinburgh since Autumn 2023.

 My research interest lies in several topics in theoretical computer science.
 To be more precise, I enjoy problems with inspiring combinatorial structures.
 That includes (randomised) algorithms and complexity of approximate counting, and extremal/probabilistic combinatorics.